Gilroy Lab Research Focus

 What is the most stressful factor that life encounters living in low earth orbit on the ISS?

 Right Video: Time-lapse photography of astronaut Scott Tingle harvesting Arabidopsis thaliana samples on the International Space Station (ISS) as part of the Gilroy APEX05 experiment.
-Video curtsy of NASA.
+Video courtesy of NASA.

 MANGO: ISS microbiome

-Project MANGO is a collaboration coordinated by the UW Gilroy AstroBiology team with both the NASA Jet Propulsion Laboratory's (JPL) "Interplanetary protection team", the European Bioinformatics Institute (EBI) and the NASA Ames GeneLab team.
-This collaboration has lead to the incorporation off the ISS microbiome into the MGNfy database making it comparable to the earth and oceans microbiome projects.
+Project MANGO is a collaboration coordinated by the UW Gilroy AstroBiology team with both the NASA Jet Propulsion Laboratory's (JPL) "Interplanetary Protection Team", the European Bioinformatics Institute (EBI) and the NASA Ames GeneLab team.
+This collaboration has lead to the incorporation off the ISS microbiome into the MGNfy database making it comparable to Earth and ocean microbiome projects.